 It was encouraging to see that 97% of those surveyed by Deloitte believed they maintained strong engagement with existing policyholders during the pandemic—including 40% who strongly agreed with that sentiment.

 However, 38% of respondents did not feel engaged with new sales prospects, and only half felt adequately connected with their distribution force.
-This likely indicates insurers still have to work on digitising operations without losing their personal connection with customers and other stakeholders.
+This likely indicates insurers still have to work on digitizing operations without losing their personal connection with customers and other stakeholders.

 If nothing else, the pandemic demonstrated how adaptive the insurance industry can be when the chips are down.
 That lesson should not be forgotten as insurers consider how they might alter product design, underwriting, and pricing methods, as well as distribution and service platforms to address emerging customer needs and societal problems.
 Innovative thinking and decisive action should be front and center, not just during a pandemic or some other crisis, but as part of an insurer’s core culture and operating model.

-Meanwhile, with the pandemic raising awareness of underserved segments (such as those without basic life insurance mortality coverage) and glaring gaps in commercial policies (for example, infectious disease coverage for business interruption), insurers should also reassess how their companies and the industry might adapt to meet the emerging sustainability expectations of a wide range of stakeholders—including customers, investors, regulators, legislators and analysts.
+Meanwhile, with the pandemic raising awareness of underserved segments (such as those without basic life insurance mortality coverage) and glaring gaps in commercial policies (for example, infectious disease coverage for business interruption), insurers should also reassess how their companies and the industry might adapt to meet the emerging sustainability expectations of a wide range of stakeholders—including customers, investors, regulators, legislators, and analysts.

 Insurers—along with other financial institutions—are likely to be increasingly called upon to “rebuild public trust, contribute to a more just and sustainable world, and build a more equitable financial services industry where profit and societal impact coexist amicably,” according to “A higher bottom line,” a report issued earlier this year by Deloitte’s Financial Services practice.27